Pokey LaFarge

 Thursday evening's entertainment kicked off steadily despite the heavy rain that poured down for a short period earlier.
 As we entered Cherry Hinton it was as if the spirit of the crowd had pushed away the ominous clouds overhead.
 Pretty soon the sun was shining down again and the place was officially in festival mode.
 The highlight of the evening was Pokey LaFarge's performance at stage 2, his brand of old style Americana certainly lifting the spirits inside the crammed to the brim tent.
 He and his band would again perform on the main stage the following day to even more enthusiasm.
 In fact the record store at the festival completely sold out of his albums over the weekend, such was his success.
 I must also mention that it was a pleasure to see such a great array of CD's and Vinyl available there for sale.
 I of course couldn't resist buying a bunch of albums as a memento of this mighty weekend.

+Friday and the second day of the festival was a beautiful sunny day, encouraging much of the crowd to file out in their deckchairs for a long run of wonderful music.
+My choice of refreshment for the day was the official festival ale which flowed beautifully by the pint.
 Our first band experience this day was seeing Hazmat Modine on stage 1, a group I had not heard of before but proved to be a worthwhile choice.
 Based in New York, their brand of music is a mix of world fusion, jazz and reggae.
 'Bahamut' their 2006 released album is a very worthwhile listen to get a feel of what this band are about, I would highly recommend it.

 Hazmat Modine